xpmethod/xpmethod.github.io/_posts/research/minimal-computing/projects/2014-10-21-minimal-citizen.md

 *Agency*, *Deliberation*, *Consensus*, *Dissent*.

-A place holder for the Minimally Viably Digital Citizen Toolkit project.
+A place holder for the Minimally Viable Digital Citizen Toolkit project.